 - Motion Design

 Frankly speaking, the set depends on project goals and specifics, but still, those skills do matter a lot.
 For instance, one project may require only interface creation, another project may require unique illustrations or a photoshoot organization, or even producing a video.
 You should also keep in mind that animation and interactive prototypes are trendy now; moreover, they help to test the product.
-More web design trends could be found at our article Web design trends 2017.

 Stage 4.
 Development